Entrapment neuropathy of the saphenous nerve in the subsartorial (adductor) canal can account for:

 (3) There is a complete adhesion of the vastus medialis to the fascia lata along its entire course.

-The fascia lata forms intermuscular septum these are:
+The fascia lata forms the medial and lateral intermuscular septum:

 (1) Medial intermuscular septum: described below.
 It seperates the Vastus Medialis from the Adductor Longus and Magnus.
 It attaches to the linea aspera and medial supracondylar ridge (Burnet et al 2004).